Show Me the Way Back to Your Heart

-The song was used for the 90 Millas World Tour in 2008 only in Barcelona.
-It was also sung in selected dates during the 1997 Evolution World Tour, as well as Diane Warren's "Love Song" Special, performed for PBS in 2010.
+The song was performed during select dates during the 1997 Evolution World Tour, as well as Diane Warren's "Love Song" Special, performed for PBS in 2010.
+The song was performed once on the 2008 90 Millas World Tour in Barcelona.

 Critical reception

 The Daily Vault's Mark Millan wrote that "Show Me the Way Back to Your Heart" is "almost perfect, and while [it] could have been another signature mushy Warren ballad, in the hands of the reenergized Miami Sound Machine, it's transformed into an acoustic masterpiece."
 Ian Fortnam from NME said the song has "potential" to become an "enormo-hit".

 Other versions

 Luis Fonsi recorded a Spanish version of this song titled "Dime Como Vuelvo a Tener tu Corazón," and was included on his album Eterno.

 Brian McKnight also sang a version on his Anytime album in 1997.

 Cosima De Vito covered the song on her 2004 self-titled debut album.